CharlesHawkinsMSU/PMN-Pipeline/Manual.md

 These columns are used in mapping from protein accessions to gene accessions.
 The finished database should ideally have gene accessions for each enzyme in addition to the protein accession, but there is no one standard way to represent the mapping from one to the other.
 These columns in the file are therefore used to specify how to do the mapping.

-There are three ways of finding the gene ID for each protein supported by the pipeline: Extract them from the fasta headers, find them from a GFF input file, or take them from a tab-delimited mapping file
+There are three ways of finding the gene ID for each protein supported by the pipeline: Extract them from the fasta headers, find them from a GFF input file, or take them from a tab-delimited mapping file.
+To select the method used, set the Genes From column in the input table to FASTA, GFF, Map, or None.

 There is also a means of auto-generating frame IDs for each protein and gene.
 Frame IDs are IDs used by Pathway Tools to uniquely identify each database object (e.g. proteins, genes, reactions, pathways, compounds).
 Auto-generating these for genes and proteins is usually not necessary because the accessions are used by default and this usually works best.
 The only exception is if the protein or gene IDs are not valid as frame IDs, usually because they are too long; the max length of a frame ID is 40 chars.
-In this case auto-generated frame IDs can be assigned; see the Numeric IDs column.
+It could also be the case that they contain invalid characters for a frame ID, such as '#'.
+In these cases auto-generated frame IDs can be assigned; see the Numeric IDs column.

+Gene Delete and Prot Delete are optional columns available for both FASTA and GFF input.
+If you put a regular expression in these columns, any text matching the regex will be deleted from the gene or protein accessions taken from the FASTA or GFF file.
+The common use for this is if the accessions have some extra text associated with them, such as if the gene IDs are formatted as ID=gene:accession1234 where the correct gene ID is "accession1234", in which case you could set "Gene Delete" to "^gene:".
+These fields are more commonly needed for GFF input but they are available in FASTA mode as well.
+However you generally should not use Prot Delete with FASTA files because whatever was in front of the protein ID will have been put into E2P2's output file, so if you change it using Prot Delete then the revise step won't be able to find the protein.
+(TBA: In the future the pipeline may handle Prot Delete for FASTA input by searching the E2P2 output for the original ID and replacing it with the modified one)

 ###### Gene mapping from the FASTA header

 To extract gene accessions from the fasta header, there are four fields: FASTA Map, FASTA Sep, FASTA Field, and FASTA KV.
+The columns Gene Delete and Prot Delete may also be used in FASTA or GFF mapping.
 FASTA Map is a binary column and the master switch for trying to extract gene IDs from the fasta headers; put "Yes" to instruct the pipeline to use this method to extract the gene IDs.

 FASTA Sep is the separator that separates fields in the fasta header; usually this is a space, a tab (enter \t for the column), or a vertical bar.
 It defaults to a space if not specified.

 FASTA Field indicates which field contains the gene ID.
 It can be a named field, e.g. locus for locus=gene12345, or a number if the fields do not have names, in which case the fields will be counted from 0 (the protein accession).
 So for >prot12345|chr2|gene12345 you would enter 2 for FASTA Field to get gene12345.
 If not given, the default is "gene"

 FASTA KV gives the key-value separator for named fields.
 For most fasta files it will be = or :.
 So for gene=gene12345 you'd enter "=", or for locus:gene12345 you'd enter ":".
 It defaults to "=" if not given, and has no effect if FASTA Field is a number.

 ###### Gene mapping from a GFF file